bibleexchange/church_ministry__textbook/en/0401_types-of-leaders-in-the-church.md

 This is the most common name for leaders in the church.
 The Greek word is _presbyteros_, which means "an older person."
 In all Swahili translations this word is translated as "mzee."

-It could just refer to an older peron in the church, but also could be an actual appointed position, as we see in Acts 14:23 when Paul and Barnabas appointed elders in the church.
+It could just refer to an older person in the church, but also could be an actual appointed position, as we see in Acts 14:23 when Paul and Barnabas appointed elders in the church.
 Titus 1:5–9 gives a list of qualifications of elders.
 Polycarp, who was taught by the Apostle John, also gave a list of qualifications for elders:

 > And the presbyters also must be compassionate, merciful towards all men, turning back the sheep that are gone astray, visiting all the infirm, not neglecting a widow or an orphan or a poor man: but providing always for that which is honorable in the sight of God and of men, abstaining from all anger, respect of persons, unrighteous judgment, being far from all love of money, not quick to believe anything against any man, not hasty in judgment, knowing that we are all debtors of sin.<sup>[12]</sup>